 The first three stages (1.
 Requirements analysis 2.
 Logical Design 3.
 Physical Design) are database-design stages, which are listed below the diagram shown above.

 Requirements Analysis: Requirements Analysis is the first and most important stage in the Database Life Cycle.
 It is the most labor-intensive for the database designer.
 This stage involves assessing the informational needs of an organization so that a database can be designed to meet those needs.

-During the first part of Logical Design, a conceptual model is created based on the needs assessment performed in stage one.
+Logical design: During the first part of Logical Design, a conceptual model is created based on the needs assessment performed in stage one.
 A conceptual model is typically an entity-relationship (ER) diagram that shows the tables, fields, and primary keys of the database, and how tables are related (linked) to one another.
 The tables sketched in the ER diagram are then normalized.
 The normalization process resolves any problems associated with the database design, so that data can be accessed quickly and efficiently.

 entity-relationship (ER) diagram: A diagram used during the design phase of database development to illustrate the organization of and relationships between data during database design.